-City Manager Mark Jinks introduced the Office of Organizational Excellence as being effective December 1, 2019.
-As stated by the City Manager: "We are transforming the way we operate to continuously improve our ability toward reaching and maintaining our goals of excellence, cooperation, ethics, honesty, diversity, initiative, and learning.
+In December 2019, the Alexandria City Manager established the Office of Organizational Excellence.
+As stated by then City Manager Mark Jinks: "We are transforming the way we operate to continuously improve our ability toward reaching and maintaining our goals of excellence, cooperation, ethics, honesty, diversity, initiative, and learning.
 Our employees continue to meet the challenges and to excel despite periodic setbacks.
 We should all be very proud of where we are today and excited about where we are headed."

 The Office of Organizational Excellence is leading the implementation of the framework from the Commonwealth Center for High Performance Organizations (HPO).
 This is a further step in supporting excellence and advances the organization toward the City's Vision of "A culture that supports each of us and inspires excellence."